 Admission to Caltech is through its admission committee.
 Accepted students will spend their fourth and fifth years at Caltech and, after successful completion of that program, will receive both a bachelor of science degree from Caltech and the bachelor of arts from Mount Holyoke.

 School of Engineering at UMass Amherst

-Ordinarily, the student will spend her junior year at UMass, registered in the appropriate engineering courses through Five College cross-registration.
-After her fourth year at Mount Holyoke, she will attend UMass for her fifth year.
+Ordinarily, the student will spend the junior year at UMass, registered in the appropriate engineering courses through Five College cross-registration.
+After the fourth year at Mount Holyoke, the student will attend UMass for the fifth year.
 The programs in computer and electrical engineering require three years at Mount Holyoke followed by two years at UMass.
 The program is administered by an advisory committee consisting of one member from each participating MHC science department, including mathematics/statistics, as well as a similar committee at UMass, consisting of one member from each participating engineering department.

-A student pursuing the dual-degree program must have an MHC advisor from the committee and a UMass advisor no later than the fall of her sophomore year.
-In consultation with her advisors, the student maps out a plan of study for her sophomore, junior, senior, and postsenior years.
+A student pursuing the dual-degree program must have an MHC advisor from the committee and a UMass advisor no later than the fall of the sophomore year.
+In consultation with these advisors, the student maps out a plan of study for the sophomore, junior, senior, and postsenior years.
 The plan must satisfy all graduation requirements at both schools and be approved by both advisors.

 The Second Bachelor’s Degree

 Mount Holyoke welcomes students interested in earning a second bachelor’s degree.
 Candidates must submit an official college transcript with conferred degree verification, an autobiographical essay, a proposed plan of study, and two letters of recommendation.